matthew-dong-dev/ICS-research/dev-notes/rnn-refactor.md

 1. good enough as is w/out creating separate class?
 No, it's better to be explicit what the obect is
 1. Given a course_list for a semester, generates a vector representation of the course? or semester? - semester
 1. does the fact we're only using course history, major, and entry type as lstm input mean those are the only features in our model? - Yes
-1. can you rename all the eval and x_eval variables or is that some sort of deep learning model convention?
+1. can you rename all the eval and x_eval variables or is that some sort of deep learning model convention? - Yes & yes
+1. Ask Jeff to verify that this shit works in production mode (vs no-pass) also plan still works as expected

 ## RNN BE